renus/media/README.md

                 ->createThumb('/path/to/resize-thumb.jpg', 300);
 ```

-`

 ## crop an image
-Choose the destination path , define the start X point and the start Y point, the with
+Choose the destination path , define the start X point and the start Y point, the width
 and the height of the selection.

 ```php